CXwudi/personal-blog-source/content/posts/2022/vocaloid-entry-guide/listen-old-songs/index.en.md

 And also make sure you understand basic Japanese, or at least have a translator to read Japanese.

 ## Way 1 - The Hall of Legend song list

+Listening to famous Vocaloid songs is the quickest way to get familiar with Vocaloid.

 Talking about a list of famous Vocaloid songs, [Hall of Legend](https://dic.nicovideo.jp/a/vocaloid%E4%BC%9D%E8%AA%AC%E5%85%A5%E3%82%8A) is the best candidate.
 It records a list of songs with 1,000,000 views on [Niconico](https://www.nicovideo.jp/).
 Here is the list of Hall of Legend: